 Extensive travel has broadened Cam’s understanding of global issues.
 Six years ago, he and his wife Yvonne and 2 children Kaia and Jake (13 & 12 yrs old) put backpacks on and travelled the globe for 10 months in search of sustainability leadership.
 The final 7 weeks of the trip were spent cycle-touring through Germany, Holland and Denmark exploring the remarkable sustainability best practices of the region.

 Previously, Cam has taught on Class Afloat, volunteered for 6 months in Sierra Leone, West Africa with Canadian Crossroads International, and spent a year with CUSO teaching and teacher mentoring in Namibia, southern Africa with his family.
 Cam has led high school trips to Sierra Leone, West Africa and to France.

 Cam is active with local community-based sustainability issues.
 As a member of the Peterborough Greenspace Coalition, he has co-led ongoing advocacy efforts to promote more sustainable alternatives to the construction of the Peterborough Parkway.
 Cam is an active member of the Peterborough Bicycle Advisory Committee, regularly presents to City council on local issues, and has well established relationships with local sustainability-themed organisations in the government, non-government and private sectors.
-Cam maintains strong working relationships with many of Peterborough’s City councillors and our MP.
+Cam maintains strong working relationships with many of Peterborough’s political leaders.

 Cam’s formal training includes a B.A.Sc.
 (System Design Engineering — Environmental Modelling) U. Waterloo; M.A.
 (Environmental Planning) U. Waterloo and B.Ed.
 (Simon Fraser U.).